-To avoid overheating, pay attention to the time of day that you are taking your longer walks.
-Just like you don’t want to be outside at noon, when the sun is blazing highest, your pooch doesn’t want to be out either.
+To avoid overheating, pay attention to the sun and the time of day when you are taking your walks.
+Just like you don’t want to be outside at noon when the sun is blazing highest, your pooch doesn’t want to be out either.
 Early morning and evenings are a great time to get outside for a nice long walk.

 If your dog has a thicker, longer coat, regular grooming can help them tolerate the summer heat.
-Not only will grooming keep your dog nice and clean after they have spent afternoons romping outside, but it can help your pet regulate his or her temperature.
+Not only will grooming keep your dog nice and clean after they have spent afternoons romping outside, but it can help your pet regulate their temperature.

 Your dog’s undercoat can provide protection against UV rays and can insulate against heat — but, if the undercoat is matted and not maintained, it cannot do its job properly.
 Between regular grooming, brush your dog to keep their undercoat healthy.

-Playing outside seems like a perk enough to some pet parents, but during the hot summer months, even the dog park can be exhausting.
-To make outside play more fun, offer your dog a cool, wet towel to lay on.
+During the hot summer months, even your dog’s beloved park trips can be exhausting.
+For some activities that will help in keeping dogs cool in summer, offer your dog a cool, wet towel to lay on or play with.
 Filling a kiddie pool with water for your dog is another way to perk them up.
-Giving your dog cold treats is another way to combat the heat.
-If you live near water, like a safe lake or dog beach, let your dog play in the water to cool down.
+Giving your dog cold or frozen treats is another enjoyable way to combat the heat.
+If you live near water, find a safe dog-friendly lake or dog beach, and let your dog play in the water to cool down!

 If you plan to board your pet during the summer, make sure that they are somewhere inside and are given the opportunity to play outside in a cool, shaded area.
 For example, pets boarded through Beautify the Beast at Fire Flake Farm get to run and play in a spring fed lake during the summer.

-The air above pavement can be up to 10 degrees hotter than the air above grass.
-If just the AIR is that much hotter, imagine how painful it would be to stand on that pavement without any shoes.
+The air above the pavement can be up to 10 degrees hotter than the air above the grass.
+If just the AIR is that much hotter, imagine how painful it would be to stand, walk and run on that pavement without any shoes.

-Before exposing your pooch’s paw pads to hot pavement, reach down and touch it.
+Before exposing your pooch’s paw pads to blistering hot pavement, reach down and touch it.
 If it is hot enough to give you pause (or, rather, paws), it is too hot for your dog.
 Try to avoid pavement and take a long walk through the grass.
-If your dog does hurt his paws or gets a sunburn, use Nourish Salve by CBD DOG HEALTH to help with the pain and healing.
-Available for purchase at https://beautifythebeast.com/product/nourish-cbd-dog-hemp-coconut-salve/
+If your dog does hurt his paws or gets a sunburn, use a protective, moisturizing dog paw balm like CBD Dog Health’s NOURISH: CBD Salve for Dogs, to help with the pain and healing.

 You can cool your dog down during a heat stroke with cool water and by wrapping them with cold, wet towels.
 Avoid trying to drop the dog’s temperature too suddenly, as this can be dangerous.
 Always remember to call the vet if your dog is exhibiting these behaviors and may be overheated.